 The incident haunted Wallace for days afterward.
 He turned to a review website to vent his frustration, and punish the restaurant that had treated him so unfairly.
 When his tale of bad service turned into an 85,000-word diatribe, he decided to explore the influence of rudeness on a deeper level.

-For his new book, “F You Very Much: Understanding the Culture of Rudeness—and What We Can Do About It,” Wallace looked to studies which explore the psychological and sociological impact of rude behavior.
+For his book, “F You Very Much: Understanding the Culture of Rudeness—and What We Can Do About It,” Wallace looked to studies that explore the psychological and sociological impact of rude behavior.

 Some researchers describe rudeness as a kind of contagious neurotoxin.
 Anyone who has been the target of rudeness knows how devastating it can be.
 It can prey on your mind, and even twist your thinking.
 Suddenly, everyone seems out to get you.

-The reason rudeness stings so bad is that it falls below the standards of basic decency—thinking of others, waiting our turn, and saying “please” and “thank you.”
+The reason that rudeness stings so badly is that it falls below the standards of basic decency—thinking of others, waiting our turn, and saying “please” and “thank you.”
 When someone breaks these sacred rules with us, we’re both offended and confused.
 Why did they do that?
 And why to me?

 It can be either cruel and deliberate, or just plain inconsiderate.
 Rudeness is a display of disrespect, and it brings out our worst.